Education | Events

 Event Location

-Join a network of passionate professionals and elevate the activities experience for residents and staff alike.
-FHCA's Creative Connections: An Activity & Life Enrichment Professionals Training on April 30 in Tampa is designed to equip Activity and Life Enrichment professionals with creative tools and proven strategies to enhance resident well-being.
-From understanding a complex regulatory environment, integrating new technologies, fostering cognitive engagement for all residents, and building emotional connections, this training provides everything needed to inspire joy, promote socialization, and create a vibrant atmosphere in skilled nursing centers and assisted living communities.
+FHCA's Creative Connections: An Activity & Life Enrichment Professionals Training on April 28 in Orlando and April 30 as a virtual program is a comprehensive training designed to equip Activity and Life Enrichment professionals with creative tools and proven strategies to enhance resident well-being.
+From understanding a complex regulatory environment, fostering cognitive engagement for all residents, building emotional connections and gathering feedback to enhance resident experiences, this training provides everything needed to inspire joy, promote socialization, and create a vibrant atmosphere in skilled nursing centers and assisted living communities.
+Join a network of passionate professionals and elevate the activities experiences for residents and staff alike.

 Continuing Education